Is the ‘Plastic Road’ an innovative way to reduce plastic pollution?

 The economic benefits of this construction method is still being researched, it is a modern way to tackle plastic pollution – helping to improve the environment by finding new uses for this material.
 As plastic roads increase in popularity, we can predict the increase in life-span of roads, as well as increased employment opportunities globally in Infrastructure and Construction.

-Click here to search our latest roles in Rail, Infrastructure and Construction.
+Head to our Infrastructure page to explore the latest vacancies in in Rail, Infrastructure and Construction.

 Our latest jobs